Steps to Becoming an Addiction Counselor in Kentucky

 In addition, you should plan to take computer courses that will enable you to complete the paperwork and documentation required to maintain files on each client.

 Your bachelor's and master's degrees will each require an internship.
 You should choose an internship that will also give you credit for supervised experience as required for your state certification as this will shorten the time to become certified.

-Testing Process for Kentucky
+Addiction Counselor Testing & Examination Process in Kentucky

 Kentucky has four application deadlines and four written exam dates per year.
 Your first step will be to complete the application process, which can be submitted online through the Kentucky Board of Alcohol and Drug Counselors website.
 The current fee schedule as of 2018 is as follows: